MicrosoftDocs/azure-devops-docs/docs/repos/git/repository-settings.md

 :::image type="content" source="media/repository-settings/project-settings-change-default-branch-name.png" alt-text="Screenshot that shows the project-level setting for Default branch name for new repositories.":::

-## Allow users to manage permissions for their branches
+::: moniker range="azure-devops"
+<a name="allow-users-to-manage-permissions-for-their-branches"></a>
+## Branch permission management

-You can set **Allow users to manage permissions for their created branches** for all repositories in a project.
-If you enable this setting at the **All Repositories** level, all new project repositories are configured to let users manage permissions for their created branches.
+You can control who can manage permissions for repository branches by setting a permission management setting for all Git repositories or for individual repositories.
+If you enable the **Allow users to manage permissions for their created branches** setting at the **All Repositories** level, all new project repositories are configured to let users manage permissions for their created branches.

 To manage this setting: